Cub Scout Day Camp

 - Strengthens den/pack organization for better year-round operation.

 - Provides continuation of the Cub Scouting program during the summer and the opportunity for units to earn the National Summertime Pack Award and the Cub Scout Outdoor Activity Award, and to work toward qualifying for the Journey to Excellence.

 - Is an excellent medium for attaining the aims of the Boy Scouts of America: character development, citizenship training, and personal fitness.

 - Is a valuable aid in the progression from Cub Scouting to Boy Scouting.

-- Meets individual boy’s needs and interests by offering a meaningful and educational Scouting program.
+- Meets individual scout's needs and interests by offering a meaningful and educational Scouting program.

-- Helps to recruit new boys in the den and pack during the summer.
+- Helps to recruit new scout's in the den and pack during the summer.